Coolify vs CapRover vs Dokku: The Self-Hosting Platform Showdown

 CapRover Strengths

-- Stable and battle-tested — Been around since 2017
+- Stable and battle-tested — It’s been around long enough to have real users

 - One-click apps with a decent library

-- Cluster mode — Scale across multiple servers with Docker Swarm
+- Cluster mode — Scale across multiple servers using Docker Swarm

 CapRover Weaknesses

-- No Docker Compose support — Apps are single-container only (a significant limitation)
+- No Docker Compose support — Apps are single-container only.
+This is a real limitation for anything non-trivial

-- Dated UI — Functional but not pretty
+- Dated UI — Functional but not pretty.
+You get used to it

-- Slower development pace — Updates are less frequent
+- Slower development pace — Updates happen, but not at Coolify’s speed

 Who Should Use CapRover